-28 Sep Athabasca Glacier hiking tour is worthy of your bucket list
+28 Sep Athabasca Glacier hiking tour a highlight of Canada’s Icefields Parkway

-During our summer 2018 visit to several Canadian Rockies National Parks, Thorny and I enjoyed daily hikes with beautiful views, changing elevations, and with even “different feels.”
-But we almost cancelled “THE ONE HIKE” – a guided Athabasca Glacier tour – fearing it might be too “touristy” and not live up to the advertised hype.
+During our visit to several Canadian Rockies National Parks, Thorny and I enjoyed daily hikes with beautiful views, changing elevations, and with even “different feels.”
+But we almost cancelled “THE ONE HIKE” – a guided Icefields Parkway Athabasca Glacier hiking tour – fearing it might be too “touristy” and not live up to the advertised hype.

 Disclaimer: Cloudy skies and rain kept the glacier from appearing as magnificent in photos as it was to our eyes.
 It was absolutely beautiful in a different kind of way.

 Luckily while exploring with a guide in Jasper National Park, we asked if the Athabasca Glacier hike was worth the time and money or if we should simply cancel our reservation.
 Her quick reply was “Don’t cancel.
 It is truly an incredible hike.
 The guides are excellent.
 It’s very unique and something not to miss!”
 With that positive response, I asked if she thought I was physically capable since she had seen me hike up a grade.
 Due to asthma, my “up gear” is challenged and I had concerns given the combination of grade, elevation and cold glacier air temperature.
 She replied that while the walk is “up,” I should do fine since the guides keep the pace slow and make frequent stops.

 Located between Canada’s Banff and Jasper National Parks on one of the world’s most scenic drives, the Icefields Parkway is the home to the Columbia Icefield, one of the largest non-polar icefields in the world.
 Of the six glaciers that make up the Columbia Icefield, Athabasca Glacier is the largest and easiest to access so a tour is a must when driving this route.

 Guided hike with Athabasca Glacier Icewalks

 Thousands of tourists depart Columbia Icefields Glacier Discovery Centre each day in large buses, giving visitors a few special moments to walk on the ice.
 We prefer the road less traveled.
 In doing trip research, we discovered Athabasca Glacier Icewalks, a Parks Canada-approved vendor who leads fewer than 100 visitors daily on guided Athabasca Glacier hikes.